 Centuries ago, before anybody had invented any sort of diving equipment, people used to explore the ocean by merely using a single breath of air and diving.
 Freediving has become increasingly popular lately, both as a recreational pursuit and as a competitive sport.
 Many scuba divers have even started engaging in freediving because they’ve realized the benefits of the activity.

-Should you go free-diving?
-Even if you are an active scuba diver, you should try freediving because it offers ample benefits for scuba divers.
-The benefits of freediving include:
+Even active scuba diver should try freediving because it offers ample benefits for scuba divers.
+Benefits include:

-- Freediving can teach scuba divers how to breathe better.
+- Freediving can teach divers how to breathe better.

-- Freediving can teach scuba divers how to move better under the water.
+- Freediving can teach divers how to move better under the water.